 Junaid Bhatti is a Marketing and Communications professional and an experienced Company Director.
-He has particular specialisms in corporate transformation, digital marketing, media relations and reputation management.
+He is a Chartered Marketer and has particular specialisms in corporate transformation, digital marketing, media relations and reputation management.

 Brummie through and through, he grew up in The Midlands and is a lifelong Aston Villa fan.